 Using a professional nail lacquer thinner is the best way to restore your old nail polish.
 Here’s what you need to do: use an eyedropper to pour 2-3 drops of thinner into the nail polish.
 Then, screw the cap back on and roll the bottle between the palms of your hands to mix the two together.
 Test the consistency – if it flows smoothly from the brush, it is ready to use.
 If it does not, add some more drops of thinner and test it out again.

-If your nail polish is a gel formula, use a thinner that is specially designed for gel nail polish.
-You can find these thinners in most beauty stores.
+If your nail polish is a gel formula (the ones that are UV-cured), use a thinner that is specially designed for gel nail polish.
+You can also use acetone-free and non-toxic thinners that you can find in most beauty stores.

 Method 2: Hot Water Fix

-If you are out of nail lacquer thinner, here’s how you can thin out nail polish with things you already have at home.
+If you are out of nail lacquer thinner, here’s how you can thin out nail polish with things you already have at home to do your manicure and pedicure.

-Immerse your bottle of dry nail polish in a bowl filled with hot water.
+Immerse your bottle of dry nail polish in a bowl filled with hot water, and you have your DIY nail polish thinner ready.
 Leave the bottle in the water for about 3 minutes.
 Then, gently roll the bottle back and forth between your palms to shake the polish in it.
 This method also helps loosen the cap of a hard-to-open nail polish bottle.

 Note: As the glass bottle can get very hot, handle it with care and caution.
 If the polish still does not reach the desired consistency, repeat the process for a few more minutes.